NicNaves/G-FShield/webservice/front/README.md

 ## EN-US

 This front-end is the GF-Shield operational dashboard.
-It replaces most of the template-only content with project-specific pages for:

-- authentication
-- execution monitoring
-- datasets
-- user administration
-- execution dispatch
-- execution queue and request summary
-- administrative reset operations

 ### Stack